-Problems from the procedure are rare, but all procedures have some risk.
+Problems from robotic-assisted surgeries are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 Call your doctor of these occur:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American College of Surgeons